RBS 70: Operational use

 Iran used the RBS 70 system during the Iran–Iraq War against Iraqi aircraft.

 In 1990, the Royal Australian Navy embarked two RBS 70 units and Australian Army operators on board the fleet replenishment ship HMAS Success when it deployed to the Persian Gulf in the lead-up to the first Gulf War in Kuwait.

 In 1992, a Venezuelan Army RBS 70 SAM is attributed with having shot down a rebel OV-10 Bronco during the 27 November 1992 coup attempt.

 The Australian government has announced the Short Range Ground Based Air Defence in 2017.
 The plan is to find a replacement for the RBS-70.
 As of 2019 the NASAMS is the chosen option.
 Defence Department has signed a contract with Raytheon Australia.
 Planned replacement of the RBS-70 is financial year 2022–23.

 RBS 70 was supplied to Ukraine by Sweden at the beginning of 2023 during the Russian invasion.
 Sweden also provided Ukraine with the Giraffe 75 short range radar for use with the RBS 70.
 The Ukrainian military claims to have used RBS 70 to shoot down Russian cruise missiles and Iranian-made loitering munitions.

 On 17 August 2023, near Robotyne, members of the 47th Brigade used a RBS 70 to shoot down a Russian Ka-52, reportedly killing one of the two crew.
 On 5 December 2023, Lieutenant General Mykola Oleschuk stated that a Ukrainian RBS 70 anti-aircraft missile took down a Su-24 aircraft using the RBS-70 MANPAD in Odesa Oblast.

 On 25 October 2023, the 25th airborne brigade shot down one Mi-8 helicopter in the Luhansk region using RBS-70 missile.

 On 6 December 2023, the Ukrainian Air Force shot down one Russian Su-24 in Odesa Oblast using a RBS-70.
 On 24 December 2023, the 47th Separate Mechanized Brigade downed a Russian SuperCam drone using a RBS-70.

-On 13 May 2024, the 110th Mechanized Brigade shot down two Russian Su-25 and one Ka-52 helicopter using a RBS-70.
+On 13 May 2024, the 110th Mechanized Brigade shot down two Russian Su-25 and one Ka-52 helicopter using RBS-70s.

 On 29 April 2024, Australian Deputy PM and Defence Minister Richard Marles announced a $100 million (AUD) aid package for Ukraine.
 Half of this is for air defence, Minister Marles said that "dozens of million dollars" of RBS-70s will be provided to Ukraine.
 Australia is retiring RBS-70 in favour of NASAMS.
 It is not clear if the "Saab Giraffe" radar is included.